 A number of factors contribute to early death caused by heroin addiction.
 The leading cause is overdose.
 Half of the reported overdose deaths in the CDC study occurred within 15 years of admission to the California Civil Addict Program, suggesting that people were dying young.

-If you or someone you love uses heroin, call Vertava Health of Ohio immediately to discuss intervention options.
+If you or someone you love uses heroin, call The Bluffs immediately to discuss intervention options.
 Those “years of life lost” aren’t lost yet.
 Take steps now to reclaim them by calling us at 850.374.5331 today.